-(f) Binding Obligation; Certain Provisions of Organizational Documents.
-If a Holder Disposes of Shares or Common Units under any provision of this Section 2 (other than a Disposition of the type described in Sections 2(e)(i), (ii) or (iii)), such Shares and Common Units shall remain subject to this Agreement and, as a condition of the validity of such disposition, the transferee shall be required to execute and deliver a counterpart of this Agreement (except that a pledgee shall not be required to execute and deliver a counterpart of this Agreement until it forecloses upon such Common Units).
-Thereafter, such transferee shall be deemed to be the Holder for purposes of this Agreement.
-The provisions set forth in this Agreement permitting Dispositions of the Shares and Common Units shall not be deemed in any manner to limit any provision of the Company's Certificate of Incorporation or the Partnership's Limited Partnership Agreement which set forth restrictions or limitations on the transferability of Shares or Common Units.
+In the event a Holder Disposes of Series Z Preferred Units described in this Section 2(b), such Series Z Preferred Units shall remain subject to this Agreement and, as a condition of the validity of such disposition, each transferee shall be required to execute and deliver a counterpart of this Agreement (except that a pledgee shall not be required to execute and deliver a counterpart of this Agreement until it forecloses upon such Series Z Preferred Units).
+Thereafter, such transferee shall be deemed to be a Holder for purposes of this Agreement.